 Housing instability can impact an individual's health and ability to access or afford health care, as well as impacts educational attainment for children and youth.
 Low vacancy rates can result in housing shortages and rising housing costs.
-A vacancy rate of 4% or less is dangerously low; our service area falls in this range.
+A vacancy rate of 4% or less is dangerously low; Ada County falls below 4%.

-Meanwhile, dwindling housing supply can drive up home prices, especially in areas experiencing as much growth as our service area.
+Meanwhile, dwindling housing supply can drive up home prices, especially in areas experiencing as much growth as the greater Treasure Valley.
+Ada County has seen a dramatic rise in median home values, increasing by more than \$100,000 since 2015.
 Rising housing costs make it difficult for residents to meet other expenses and to live near jobs and services.